starsky logo

 starsky-ergonomics-engineer-example

-Poor video visibility was an ongoing challenge.
+Poor video quality and visibility was an ongoing challenge.
 Some of my solutions included:

-• apply a matrix algorithm to warp the video fit the screens
+• Applying a matrix algorithm to warp the panoramic video, so it filled the displays more naturally and proportionally

 UX Research & Design